bottlerocket-os/bottlerocket/workspaces/api/README.md

 [Further docs](settings-committer/)

-This binary sends a commit request to the API (by default for the "thar-boot" transaction) which moves all the pending settings from the above services into the live part of the data store.
+This binary sends a commit request to the API (by default for the "bottlerocket-launch" transaction) which moves all the pending settings from the above services into the live part of the data store.
 It's called as a prerequisite of other services, like [sundog](#sundog) and [settings-applier](#settings-applier), that rely on settings being committed.

 ### settings-applier